zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 **8. How Your Personal Information is Transferred Globally**

 In principle, the personal information we collect and generate during the operation within the People's Republic of China will be stored within the People's Republic of China.
-For personal information generated by OneClick users outside the People's Republic of China during the use of OneClick products and services, you agree to return and store it on servers within the People's Republic of China, otherwise, you will not be able to use the existing OneClick products and services.
+For personal information generated by SnapAction users outside the People's Republic of China during the use of SnapAction products and services, you agree to return and store it on servers within the People's Republic of China, otherwise, you will not be able to use the existing SnapAction products and services.
 In such cases, we will ensure that your personal information is protected with a level of security equivalent to that within the People's Republic of China.

 **9. Protection of Minors**

 We attach great importance to the protection of personal information of minors.
 If you are under the age of eighteen, please read this privacy policy carefully under the guidance of your guardian and obtain the consent of your guardian before using our services and providing your personal information.
-If your guardian does not agree to this privacy policy, you should immediately stop using OneClick's services and refuse to provide personal information.
+If your guardian does not agree to this privacy policy, you should immediately stop using SnapAction's services and refuse to provide personal information.
 If you are a minor under the age of fourteen, please notify your guardian to read and accept our "User Privacy Policy" together and seek their consent and guidance before using our services and submitting your personal information.
 For personal information collected with the guardian's consent, we will only use or disclose the information within the scope permitted by laws, obtaining the guardian's explicit consent or protecting the child user.
 For personal information provided by minor users without the guardian's consent, we will delete the relevant information upon receiving the guardian's notice.

 **10. Amendments to This Policy**

-OneClick reserves the right to modify this policy terms when necessary and notify you through an in-app pop-up.
+SnapAction reserves the right to modify this policy terms when necessary and notify you through an in-app pop-up.
 You can check the modified latest version policy at any time on this platform.
 If you do not agree with the modified policy, you have the right to terminate our authorization.
 If you continue to use the corresponding functions after this policy is updated, it is deemed that you have accepted the modified policy.

 For significant changes, we will provide more prominent notices (including but not limited to in-app pop-ups, phone calls, text messages, and other methods to solicit opinions, announcements, and even pop-up prompts).